-Public Wi-Fi hotspots are everywhere these days, and if you have a recent computer or mobile device, chances are it’s able to identify and connect to them automatically.
-This is great for staying connected on the go but it’s also a privacy nightmare – someone else on the network could easily intercept any data you transmit, be it a meme on social media or your banking credentials.
+Public Wi-Fi hotspots are everywhere these days, and if you have a modern computer or mobile device, chances are it’s able to identify and connect to them automatically.
+This is great for staying connected on the go, but it’s also a privacy nightmare – if you’re not connecting to websites using https, someone else on the network could easily intercept any data you transmit, be it a meme on social media or your banking credentials.

 Password-protected Wi-Fi networks are somewhat safer, but malicious actors can still get their hands on your data with a little finesse.
 Doing so could be as complex as imitating (“spoofing”) the real network to trick you into establishing a connection… or as simple as asking the barista for the Wi-Fi password.

 Data interception isn’t limited to hackers, either.
 Network administrators, such as a coffee shop owner or your boss, can readily monitor and control all internet activity that occurs on their networks.
 Just because your company’s IT department won’t steal your identity doesn’t mean you want them to monitor your every click and keystroke!

 How a VPN Protects You from Network Vulnerabilities

 Using a VPN won’t magically make these nosy networkers disappear, but it will prevent them from gathering any usable information about what you’re doing online.

 By encrypting both your incoming and outgoing internet activity, a VPN makes all of your data look like gibberish to the network and anybody monitoring it.
 And because it’s all rerouted to and from the VPN server, the data’s true destination is obscured – it’ll simply appear as if you’re communicating with a single innocuous server.